bscout9956/BasicSR/README.md

   </tr>
 </table>

 Any dataset can be augmented to expose the model to information that might not be available in the images, such a noise and blur.
-For this reason, [Data Augmentation](https://github.com/victorca25/BasicSR/wiki/Dataset-Augmentation) has been added to the options in this repository and it can be extended to include other types of augmentations.
+For this reason, [Data Augmentation](https://github.com/BlueAmulet/BasicSR/wiki/Dataset-Augmentation) has been added to the options in this repository and it can be extended to include other types of augmentations.

 # Pretrained models
-The most recent community pretrained models can be found in the [Wiki](https://github.com/alsa64/AI-wiki/wiki/Model-Database).
+The most recent community pretrained models can be found in the [Wiki](https://upscale.wiki/wiki/Model_Database).

 You can put the downloaded models in the default `experiments/pretrained_models` folder.

 Models that were trained using the same pretrained model or are derivates of the same pretrained model are able to be interpolated to combine the properties of both.
 The original author demostrated this by interpolating the PSNR pretrained model (which is not perceptually good, but results in smooth images) with the ESRGAN resulting models that have more details but sometimes is excessive to control a balance in the resulting images, instead of interpolating the resulting images from both models, giving much better results.

 The authors continued exploring the capabilities of linearly interpolating models in their new work "DNI" (CVPR19): [Deep Network Interpolation for Continuous Imagery Effect Transition](https://xinntao.github.io/projects/DNI) with very interesting results and examples.
-The script for interpolation can be found in the [net_interp.py](https://github.com/victorca25/BasicSR/blob/master/codes/scripts/net_interp.py) file, but a new version with more options will be commited at a later time.
+The script for interpolation can be found in the [net_interp.py](https://github.com/BlueAmulet/BasicSR/blob/master/codes/scripts/net_interp.py) file, but a new version with more options will be commited at a later time.
 This is an alternative to create new models without additional training and also to create pretrained models for easier fine tuning.
 <p align="center">
    <img src="https://camo.githubusercontent.com/913baa366ba395595a9638ab6282a9cbb088ab98/68747470733a2f2f78696e6e74616f2e6769746875622e696f2f70726f6a656374732f444e495f7372632f7465617365722e6a7067" height="300">
 </p>

-More details and explanations of interpolation can be found [here](https://github.com/victorca25/BasicSR/wiki/Interpolation) in the Wiki.
+More details and explanations of interpolation can be found [here](https://github.com/BlueAmulet/BasicSR/wiki/Interpolation) in the Wiki.

-Following are the original pretrained models that the authors made available for ESRGAN and SFTGAN:
+Following are the original pretrained models that the authors made available for ESRGAN, SPSR, and SFTGAN:
 <table>
   <tr>
     <th>Name</th>